lavanet/lava/x/timerstore/README.md

 ### TimerStore

-The `TimerStore` object is the main entity of this module, and hold all of it's logic.
+The `TimerStore` object is the main entity of this module, and holds all of its logic.
 The `timerstore` module's keeper is pretty straight forward:

 ```go